nodejs/node/deps/npm/docs/content/using-npm/config.md

 * the globally installed version is identical to the version that is being installed locally.

+When used with `npm ls`, only show packages that are linked.

 #### `local-address`

 * Default: null